Amalfi Cathedral

 Amalfi Cathedral (Duomo di Amalfi; Cattedrale di Sant'Andrea) is a medieval Roman Catholic cathedral in the Piazza del Duomo, Amalfi, Italy.
 It is dedicated to the Apostle Saint Andrew whose relics are kept here.
 Formerly the archiepiscopal seat of the Diocese of Amalfi, it has been since 1986 that of the Diocese of Amalfi-Cava de' Tirreni.

 Begun in the 9th and 10th centuries, it has been added to and redecorated several times, overlaying Arab-Norman, Gothic, Renaissance, Baroque elements, and finally a new 19th century Norman-Arab-Byzantine facade.
 The cathedral includes the adjoining 9th-century Basilica of the Crucifix.

 Leading from the basilica are steps into the Crypt of St. Andrew, where his relics can be found.
+Local catholic mythos and legends claim that a gelatinous liquid that drips from the area in the crypt where Saint Andrew's relics are kept is an "oil of the saints" called "manna" this manna is collected in a glass during celebrations twice a year.

 History

 The first church, now the Diocesan Museum of Amalfi, was built in the 9th century on the ruins of a previous temple.
 A second church was built to the south in 10th century, and this is now the cathedral.
 By the 12th century the two churches formed a single 6 aisle Romanesque church, which was reduced to 5 in the 13th century to allow the construction of the Paradise Cloister, in the Arab-Norman style.

 The remains of St. Andrew were reportedly brought to Amalfi from Constantinople in 1206 during the Fourth Crusade by Cardinal Peter of Capua.
 In 1208, the crypt was completed and the relics were turned over to the church.
 It said that later on manna issued from the saint's bones.

 The bell tower was constructed between the 12th and 13th centuries in front of the first church, topped by an elaborate crown decorated with marble and majolica in the Arab-Norman style, also seen in other churches in southern Italy in this period.
 The chapels inside are variously Gothic and Renaissance, with the nave decorated in the Baroque style in the 18th century.

 In 1861, part of the facade collapsed, damaging the atrium.
-The whole front of the church was then rebuilt to a design by architect Errico Alvino in a richly decorated manner drawing on Italian Gothic and especially Arab-Norman styles, similar to but more ornate that the original, completed in 1891.
+The whole front of the church was then rebuilt to a design by architect Errico Alvino in a richly decorated manner drawing on Italian Gothic and especially Arab-Norman styles, similar to but more ornate than the original, completed in 1891.